lantanagroup/safr-content-ig/input/pagecontent/specification.md

 ### Pre-reading

-Before reading this formal specification, implementers should first familiarize themselves with two other key portions of the specification:

-* The [National Healthcare Safety Network (NHSN) Digital Quality Measure (dQM) Reporting Implementation Guide](https://hl7.org/fhir/us/nhsn-dqm/) HL7 Standard provides the baseline measure submission requirements and guidance that this guide builds from.
-* The [Use Cases](use_cases.html) page provides about the measure and reporting use cases this IG covers.
+Before reading this formal specification, implementers should first familiarize themselves with the [Use Cases](use_cases.html) page that describes the measure and reporting use cases this IG covers.

 ### Conventions